About Us

 Tamela Noboa

-Tamela Noboa serves as Co-CEO of Impact(Ed) International.
-By bringing together Impact(Ed)’s content, resources and expertise with those of other public and private sector partners, Noboa drives the organization’s strategic direction, leads innovative efforts to take successful initiatives to scale and forges new partnerships to help achieve the Millennium Development goal for universal education.
-Through building Impact(Ed) International, Noboa has demonstrated not only the power of partnerships, but the measurable impact media has on learning outcomes when combined with appropriate, sustainable technology and teacher training.
-Noboa created and is currently leading a unique $38 million public/private partnership between Impact(Ed) International and the UK Department for International Development to improve learning outcomes for marginalized girls in Ghana, Kenya and Nigeria.
+Tamela Noboa serves as Co-CEO of Impact(Ed).
+Tamela drives Impact(Ed)’s strategic direction, leads innovative efforts to take successful initiatives to scale, and forges new partnerships to help achieve the UN Sustainable Development Goal for universal quality education.
+She created a unique $64 million public/private partnership between Discovery Communications and the UK Department for International Development to improve learning outcomes for marginalized girls in Ghana, Kenya and Nigeria.

 Where we are